-Another aspect of patient transport that is essential in practice, as described by our practice partners, are different qualification levels of transport staff required for different kinds of patient transport in hospitals.
-On the one hand, there is transport by medically trained personnel who must have several years of medical training.
-On the other hand, there is transport by medically untrained transporters.
-Medical-trained personnel are authorized to transport patients under the influence of medication.
-Examples of these transports are trips to and from the operating room, where patients are often already or still under the influence of medication.
-In contrast, the medically untrained transporters can only carry out less risky transports, such as transports to radiology or other examinations.
-Therefore, the required qualifications for patient transports are an essential constraint to be considered in practice, as is confirmed by all of our partner hospitals.
-For transports to and from the operating room, for example, the different qualification levels are often taken into account by administering medication for surgeries on site, so that patients can be transported to the operating room by medically untrained staff.
-After surgery, all patients are then divided into low-risk and high-risk patients, so that the untrained transporters can transport the low-risk patients, while all other transports must be carried out by medical personnel of the destination wards.
-These two kinds of transports, however, are not yet planned jointly in a centralized manner since, even in the partner hospital that already uses software to coordinate the patient transports performed by medically untrained transporters, all transports performed by medical personnel are still planned separately without any software support.
-In the literature, there also seems to be a large gap with respect to the consideration of qualification levels of transport staff, which are so far only considered in~\cite{vancroonenburg_2018a,hanne_2009a}.
-Therefore, including qualification levels and the joint planning of medically-trained and untrained transport staff in patient transport models represents an important topic for future research with a large practical relevance.
+Another essential aspect of patient transport described by all our interview partners is the qualification levels of transport staff.
+Some transports, such as those where patients are under the influence of medication, should be performed by medically trained personnel (e.g., trips to and from the operating room), while other requests (e.g., transports to radiology and other diagnostic units) can be handled by medically untrained transporters.
+For transports to and from the operating room, for example, different qualification levels are often taken into account in practice by administering medication for surgeries on site, so that patients can be transported to the operating room by medically untrained staff.
+After surgery, all patients are divided into low- and high-risk patients, so that untrained transporters can transport low-risk patients, while all other transports must be carried out by medically trained personnel from the destination nursing wards.
+These two kinds of transports, however, are not yet planned jointly in a centralized manner since, even in the hospital that already uses a specialized software solution to coordinate patient transports performed by medically untrained transporters, all transports performed by medical personnel are still planned separately without any software support.
+In the literature, there also seems to be a large gap with respect to the consideration of skill levels of transport staff, which are so far only considered in~\cite{beaudry_2010a,zhang_2015a,vancroonenburg_2018a,berg_2019a,kergosien_2023a,Baermann2024}.
+Therefore, including skill levels and the joint planning of medically trained and untrained transport staff in patient transport problems represents an important topic for future research with large practical relevance.